 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

-Adapted with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V.1.2020. © 2019 National Comprehensive Cancer Network, Inc. All rights reserved.
+Adapted with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Rectal Cancer V2.2024. © 2024 National Comprehensive Cancer Network, Inc. All rights reserved.
 The NCCN Guidelines® and illustrations herein may not be reproduced in any form for any purpose without the express written permission of NCCN.
 To view the most recent and complete version of the NCCN Guidelines®, go online to NCCN.org.
 The NCCN Guidelines are a work in progress that may be refined as often as new significant data becomes available.

 ACT IN TIME in previously treated patients with mCRC to help the survival potential of their treatment journey2,3